ten-protocol/ten-whitepaper/registrations.md

 ## Joining the Obscuro Network
-Anyone wishing to join the Obsuro network as a Node must first check their hardware is compatible with the latest Attestation Constraints.
+Anyone wishing to join the Obscure network as a Node must first check their hardware is compatible with the latest Attestation Constraints.
 Next they must download and install the latest software.
 Then they must perform the steps detailed below.

 ### Node Registration
 The enclaves must encrypt L2 transactions with a secret key shared across the L2 nodes rather than an enclave-specific key which would be lost if an enclave is damaged.